kubauth/kubauth-doc/docs/30-user-guide/110-configuration.md

     ```

 - The resource name is the user login.
-- User must be defined in a specific namespace (`kubauth-users`).
-This to allow control using k8s rbac.
+- Users must be defined in a specific namespace (`kubauth-users`) to enable access control using Kubernetes RBAC.
-- The only mandatory user attribute is its password, provided as a hash.
+- The only mandatory user attribute is the password, provided as a bcrypt hash.
-- A `name` attribute can be set with the user full name.
+- A `name` attribute can be set to specify the user's full name.
-- A list of emails can be associated to each user.
+- A list of email addresses can be associated with each user.
-- To each user can be associated a list of supplementary OIDC claims, which will be merged with the system provided one.
-More on this below
+- Each user can have a set of supplementary OIDC claims defined in `spec.claims`, which will be merged with system-provided claims.
+More details on this below.

-Deploy the manifest on your clusters
+Deploy the manifest on your cluster:

 ``` { .bash .copy }
 kubectl apply -f users.yaml
 ```

-You can now list the newly created users
+List the newly created users:

 ``` { .bash .copy }
 kubectl -n kubauth-users get users.kubauth.kubotal.io